RyanTheAllmighty/dotfiles/README.md

 To add new files you simply need to put it in the `files` directory and then add it into the correct `includes/dotfiles.sh` file.

+## Bin Files

+The folders within `bin/` are added to the PATH and are made available from the command line.

 ## Tested Configurations

 I've tested this using my own personal rigs which are made up of: